Vectorman 2: Reception

-While Vectorman 2 was generally praised as a game that pushed the limits of the Sega Genesis, and as one of the few games for the system was not a cheap licensed cash-in at the end of the platform's lifecycle, it was generally viewed less positively than with is predecessor, and struggled to commercially compete with the Donkey Kong Country sequels in the same way.
+While Vectorman 2 was generally praised as a game that pushed the limits of the Sega Genesis, and as one of the few games for the system was not a cheap licensed cash-in at the end of the platform's lifecycle, it was generally viewed less positively than its predecessor, and struggled to commercially compete with the Donkey Kong Country sequels in the same way.
 Electronic Gaming Monthly gave Vectorman 2 a 7.25 out of 10.
 Shawn Smith, Dan Hsu, and Crispin Boyer applauded its traditional side-scrolling gameplay, huge levels, graphics, and animation, especially on the bosses.
 Sushi-X, in contrast, said that the levels are surprisingly small, making it a disappointment compared to the first game.
 GamePro gave it a 4.5/5 in graphics and a 5/5 in every other category.
 The reviewer said that compared to the first game, it "has cleaner graphics, more sound and voice effects, and faster, smoother gameplay.
 Add to this spectacular and complex levels, and you have the makings of a Sega classic."
 Electronic Gaming Monthly awarded it Genesis Game of the Year.

 Abandoned sequels

-A design document was completed for a third Vectorman title in the series which would have appeared on the Sega Saturn, but BlueSky Software's relationship with Sega ended before the proposal could be reviewed or green-lit.
-In 2000, six former BlueSky employees formed a new company called VBlank Software to create original titles for the PlayStation 2.
-One of the projects they created was a demo for a new 3D Vectorman game which would have featured the character on an alien planet with new transformations.
-However, Sega had already established a relationship with Canadian developer Pseudo Interactive to create a Vectorman title that was based around a more traditional combat model and had a more serious tone.
-VBlank Software never got to present its demo and Sega canceled Pseudo Interactive's Vectorman title after it was briefly shown at the 2003 E3.
+Multiple attempts at making a Vectorman 3 were made in the late 1990s and early 2000s, though all were cancelled by Sega prior to release.